 Schedules can be disrupted, and bottlenecks can form, when work is obstructed by time-zones, or communication is stonewalled by poor regional connectivity.

-If exceptional organization isn’t an employee’s strong point, you could end up inadvertently micromanaging virtual teams.
+If an exceptional organization isn’t an employee’s strong point, you could end up inadvertently micromanaging virtual teams.
 The same goes for project managers and their ability to put in place the right timelines and end goals.

 While academics offer some excellent studies into work-life integration, they fail to suggest how best to manage remote projects and workers.
 The Harvard Business Review heralds “setting an appropriate cadence” of communications between staff and managers as the key to managing remote projects, while a study by Global Knowledge lists surface-level management methods to help such as setting up a thorough communication plan and distributing smaller workloads to employees.